 Australia's Seven Group makes takeover bid for Boral

-Seven Group, which holds about a 23% stake in Boral through its unit Network Investment Holdings, will make an offer priced at A$6.50 per share for the remaining shares in Boral, it said.
+Seven Group, which holds about a 23% stake in Boral through its unit Network Investment Holdings, said it would offer to buy the remaining shares of Boral for A$6.50 per share.

+Based on Seven Group's current stake in Boral, it would have to pay A$6.08 billion to buy the remaining shares of Boral, per Reuters' calculations.

+The offer price is based on Boral's closing level on Monday, and represents a 4.8% premium to its close at the end of April.

 ($1 = 1.2700 Australian dollars)